Kershaw, LA Stars Shine, Dodgers Top Rays 8-3 in WS Opener

-Clayton Kershaw, Cody Bellinger, Mookie Betts and the Los Angeles Dodgers left the Tampa Bay Rays stuck in neutral to start a most strange World Series played amid the pandemic.
+Clayton Kershaw, Cody Bellinger, Mookie Betts — the Los Angeles Dodgers stars all shined.

+Nothing out of the ordinary there, even if the setting was surreal.

+Baseball's best team during the pandemic-shortened season showed off its many talents in the first World Series game played at a neutral site, beating the Tampa Bay Rays 8-3 Tuesday night.

-Kershaw dominated for six innings, Bellinger and Betts homered and the Dodgers chased a wild Tyler Glasnow in the fifth inning for an 8-3 win Tuesday night in the first Series held at a neutral site.
+With the seats mostly empty, Kershaw dominated for six innings, Bellinger and Betts homered and the Dodgers chased a wild Tyler Glasnow in the fifth inning and coasted home in the opener.

 A crowd limited by the coronavirus to 11,388 at Globe Life Field, the new $1.2 billion home of the Texas Rangers, marked the smallest for baseball’s top event in 111 years.

+Los Angeles hopes to go home with a title that has eluded the Dodgers since 1988 but tried to guard against focusing ahead.

 “It's hard not to think about winning.
 It's hard not to think about what that might be like,” Kershaw said.
 “Constantly keep putting that in your brain: tomorrow, win tomorrow, win tomorrow, win tomorrow.
-You do that three more times, and you can think about it all you want.”
+And then you do that three more times, and you can think about it all you want.”

 A regular season star with an erratic postseason history, Kershaw looked like the ace who so often stars on midsummer evenings with the San Gabriel Mountains behind him at Dodger Stadium.
 With these games shifted, the 32-year-old left-hander wound up pitching not far from his offseason home in Dallas.